Unitary Complexity and the Uhlmann Transformation Problem: Interactive Proofs for Unitary Synthesis

+In this section, we have introduced the unitary complexity classes $\mathsf{(avg)UnitaryQIP}$, $\avgUnitary{HVSZK}$, and $\avgUnitary{HVPZK}$.
+We will explore these in detail in \cref{part:uhlmann_general} and show that they are closely related to the Uhlmann Transformation Problem.
+One can of course introduce and study additional classes for interactive unitary synthesis; the most obvious is $\mathsf{unitaryQMA}$, which we have already mentioned in \cref{prob:unitaryQMA}.

-\paragraph{Honest-verifier versus general zero knowledge.} A natural question is whether this definition of zero knowledge can be meaningfully generalized to the \emph{malicious verifier} setting, where the interaction between the honest prover and verifier can be efficiently simulated even if the verifier deviates from the protocol.
+Beyond this, a natural question is whether our notion of zero knowledge, which we have introduced for the honest verifier setting, can be meaningfully generalized to the \emph{malicious verifier} setting.
+In that setting, the interaction between the honest prover and verifier can be efficiently simulated even if the verifier deviates from the protocol.
 This is typically the notion of zero knowledge that is useful in the cryptographic setting.
-It is known that in both the classical and quantum settings, the malicious verifier and honest verifier definitions of statistical zero knowledge proofs yield the same complexity classes (i.e., $\class{SZK} = \class{SZK}_\HV$ and $\class{QSZK} = \class{QSZK}_\HV$)~\cite{okamoto1996relationships,goldreich1998honest,watrous2006zero}.
+It is known that in both the classical and quantum settings, the malicious verifier and honest verifier definitions of statistical zero knowledge proofs yield the same complexity classes (i.e., $\class{HVSZK} = \class{HVSZK}$ and $\class{QSZK} = \class{QSZK}$)~\cite{okamoto1996relationships,goldreich1998honest,watrous2006zero}.
 We leave studying stronger notions of zero knowledge protocols for unitary synthesis to future work: \begin{openproblem} Is there a meaningful notion of malicious verifier zero knowledge for unitary synthesis problems, and how is that related to the honest verifier setting that we considered here? \end{openproblem}

+Finally, in this section we have only considered single-prover interactive protocols.
+However, in traditional (classical and quantum) complexity theory, multi-prover protocols have been shown to be surprisingly powerful~\cite{babai1991non,ji2021mip}.
+It is natural to ask whether multi-prover models might also provide additional power (and insights) in the unitary synthesis setting: \begin{openproblem} Is there a meaningful notion of multi-prover unitary synthesis protocols, and what is their power? \end{openproblem}